 How do you find meaning in your suffering?
 If anyone can find the answer, it’s psychologist and Holocaust survivor Viktor Frankl.
 A memoir of his and others’ experiences in Nazi concentration camps, Frankl will help you cope with, find meaning in, and move past the trials in your life.

 I don’t even like dogs, and I loved this book.
 The antics of Marley, the world’s worst dog, are simply hilarious.
 Even more, the love that springs up between Marley and his owner despite Marley’s many flaws is so touching.
 A great reminder for you to be grateful for the love of four-legged friends in your life.

 What makes extremely successful people different from others?
 Gladwell uses statistics and interesting real-life examples to show how closely success is tied to not only natural ability and hard work but also opportunity and timing.

 by Susan Cain

 In today’s society, we seem to idolize the extrovert.
-Well-researched and though-provoking, Cain not only shows the power of introverts, but also addresses the struggles introverts face and how to overcome them.
+Well-researched and thought-provoking, Cain not only shows the power of introverts but also addresses the struggles introverts face and how to overcome them.
 Whether you are introverted or extroverted, this will make you see people in a different light.

 What would you say are the top 30 books to read before 30?